soc/soc.me/_lessons-learned/type-annotations.md

 }                            // or to the method's <T> that comes after it?
 ```

+#### Language Comparison

-As languages have explored various designs, we can check whether they satisfy the three desirable properties mentioned above:
+As languages have explored various designs, we can check whether they satisfy
+the last three properties mentioned above:

 **Java**